rubiety/flight_leverage/source/blog/2013-11-02-trip-report-singapore-a380-private-suite-sin-hkg.markdown

   <img src="/blog/2013/11/02/trip-report-singapore-a380-private-suite-sin-hkg/suite_2.jpg" alt="Singapore A380 Suite" />
 </div>

 I was quickly served a glass of champagne, but unlike other airlines, no hot nuts.
-Two flight attendants and the purser introduced themselves, wishing me a plesant flight and informing me time to Hong Kong would be three hours and thirty-five minutes.
+Two flight attendants and the purser introduced themselves, wishing me a pleasant flight and informing me time to Hong Kong would be three hours and thirty-five minutes.
 I was also presented with a drink and brunch menu.
 Singapore is somewhat unique in offering both Dom Perignon and Krug champagne choices on their flights.
 I talked a bit with the flight attendant about my love for airplanes, and she graciously offered to take me on a tour of the A380 after the meal service!

 <div class="image-container">
   <img src="/blog/2013/11/02/trip-report-singapore-a380-private-suite-sin-hkg/two_champagnes.jpg" alt="Two Champagnes" />
 </div>

 For the meal I chose the "Dim Sum Selection", which started with a fruit plate and some yogurt.
 Everything was great, though I wasn't particularly hungry that early in the morning.
-During brunch I watched a documentary on the Hubble Space Telescope on the escellent Singapore in-flight entertainment system.
+During brunch I watched a documentary on the Hubble Space Telescope on the excellent Singapore in-flight entertainment system.
 The flight attendant incorrectly said it was the largest screen in the skies (Asiana has a bigger screen on their rare 777-200ER private suites, both flying to JFK - [read my trip report flying that here](/blog/2013/11/02/trip-report-singapore-a380-private-suite-sin-hkg.html)).

 <div class="image-container">
   <img src="/blog/2013/11/02/trip-report-singapore-a380-private-suite-sin-hkg/meal_fruit.jpg" alt="Fruit" />